 - Cache date in Google

 How to become a master link builder

-Even if you do decide to go down the route of choosing to use SEO tools if you’ve got a foundation in manual link building you can’t go far wrong.
+Even if you decide to go down the route of using SEO tools, you can’t go far wrong if you’ve got a foundation in manual link building.

 Or fill in the contact form page.